 Psychotherapy For Trauma & PTSD

-Most people will experience trauma in their lifetime, whether it’s a car accident, abuse or neglect, the sudden death of a loved one, a violent criminal act, exposure to the violence of war, or a natural disaster.
+Most people will experience trauma in their lifetime, whether it’s a car accident, abuse or neglect, the sudden death of a loved one, a criminal act, exposure to the violence of war, a natural disaster, or something else that completely disrupts their world.

 While many people can recover from trauma over time with the love and support of family and friends, others may endure lasting effects of trauma, which can cause a person to live with deep emotional pain, fear, confusion, avoidance, or post-traumatic stress far after the event has passed.
-In these circumstances, the support, guidance, and assistance of a therapist is fundamental to healing from trauma.
+In these circumstances, the support and guidance of a therapist are crucial to healing.

 Symptoms of unresolved trauma can include: